catherine-newman/condiviso-be/README.md

 The backend uses MongoDB to store user data, events, and recipes.
 Database connection and management are handled by the db/connection.js module.
 Data seeding is performed using the db/data/run-seed.js script.

-To seed the database with initial data, run the following command:
- `node db/data/run-seed.js`

 ## Environment Variables